Carillon Eagles Bring Community Together in Facebook Group

-DAYTON, Ohio (WDTN) – Carillon Historical Park is home to a pair of mated bald eagles and their 3 baby eaglets!
+DAYTON, Ohio (WDTN) – Carillon Historical Park is home to a pair of mated bald eagles and their three baby eaglets!

 Some folks might be surprised to see America’s national birds in the Buckeye state, but others, like Roger and Marcia Garber, know these birds well.
 As members of the Carillon Eagle Friends Facebook group, they watch and photograph these birds every week.